centrifugal/centrifuge-python/README.md

 * all payloads you pass to the library must be `bytes` or `None` if optional.
 If you pass non-`bytes` data – exception will be raised.
 * all payloads received from the library will be `bytes` or `None` if not present.
+* don't forget that when using Protobuf protocol you can still have JSON payloads - just encode them to `bytes` before passing to the library.

 ## Run tests